 This survey requires no prior experience.
 You just have to learn the survey methods from us, how to handle specimens, and then help us get the field surveys done.
 Of course along the way you are likely going to learn a lot about wild bees and their natural history too.
 We do recommend that volunteers be at least 16 years old or be accompanied by an adult helper.
 Check out the volunteer manual for even more information too!

 What does a volunteer need for a survey?

 We provide most of the equipment you will need (see below), but you will need to get an insect net and use either a smartphone or a GPS unit to record the location of your surveys.
 Insect nets can be purchased from Bioquip (product number 7315NA).
-We provide: colored plastic bee bowls, data sheets, small strainer, plastic sample bags.
+We provide: colored plastic bee bowls, data sheets, and small strainer.

 What is a priority survey block?